 Have the person stand with feet apart and arms outstretched.

 Face the person being smudged and starting at the feet, waft the smoke all around the front of the feet, going up the legs.
 Blow or fan the smoke around the torso, then around each arm and the head.
 Go to the person’s back and do the same, starting at the feet, going up the torso, around each arm and finishing at the head.
-They are now prepared to enter the ritual, sweat lodge, healing session, etc.
+With this, they are now prepared to enter the ritual, sweat lodge, healing session, etc.

 Magical cooking is also simple and can be fun.
 Almost every spice in the cabinet is also a magical plant.
 Learning both energetic and medicinal properties of basic kitchen spices can help infuse your cooking with magical energy and intention.